hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

 The use of an attachment of type `link` for the OCA Bundle itself, or the use of external references to the images in the
-[branding overlay](#aries-specific-branding-overlay) could provide malicious issuers with a mechanism for tracking the use of a holder's verifiable credential.
+[branding Overlay](#aries-specific-branding-overlay) could provide malicious issuers with a mechanism for tracking the use of a holder's verifiable credential.
 Specifically, the issuer could: